Firebird (film): Production

+Development

 Peeter Rebane first came across the story of Firebird in 2014 when Sergei Lavrentiev, film critic and actor, gave him a copy of The Story of Roman by Sergey Fetisov.
 Rebane collaborated with actor and screenwriter Tom Prior, who was previously in The Theory of Everything and Kingsman: The Secret Service.
 Rebane and Prior interviewed Fetisov before his death in 2017 to gain materials for the film's production.

 Casting

 Prior was first approached to play Sergey Serebrennikov before becoming involved in the writing process.
 Oleg Zagorodnii, a Ukrainian actor, was then cast to play the role of Roman Matvejev.
 Zagorodnii, who's been in a couple of Russian stage productions, was hesitant about taking on the role, citing his limited English.

-While in Moscow, Rebane came across Diana Pozharskaya, a Russian actress and dancer, whom he believed had the right energy to play the part.
-"Ninety percent of a director’s job is casting," said Rebane.
+While in Moscow, Rebane came across Diana Pozharskaya, a Russian actress and dancer, who he believed had the right energy to play the part.
+"Ninety percent of a director's job is casting," said Rebane.
 "If you cast the right personality, with the right energy for the role you are off to a good start."

 Release

 The film had its world premiere at the 35th BFI Flare: London LGBTIQ+ Film Festival on 17 March 2021, screening as part of the Hearts strand.
-It also screened at the 43rd Moscow International Film Festival on 24 April 2021, the 45th Frameline: San Francisco International LGBTQ+ Film Festival on 27 June 2021, the 42nd Durban International Film Festival on 23 July 2021,and the 39th Outfest Los Angeles LGBTQ Film Festival on 21 August 2021.
+It also screened at the 43rd Moscow International Film Festival on 24 April 2021, the 45th Frameline: San Francisco International LGBTQ+ Film Festival on 27 June 2021, the 42nd Durban International Film Festival on 23 July 2021, and the 39th Outfest Los Angeles LGBTQ Film Festival on 21 August 2021.
 Its Asian premiere was held at the 32nd Hong Kong Lesbian & Gay Film Festival on 17 September 2021.
-On 22 February 2022, it was announced that the director Peeter Rebane had granted the film's distribution rights to Roadside Attractions, which was set to release it to cinemas on 29 April 2022.
+On 22 February 2022, it was announced that the director Peeter Rebane had granted the film's distribution rights for the United States to Roadside Attractions, with its limited theatrical release on 29 April 2022.

 Reception

-On the review aggregator website Rotten Tomatoes, which categorizes reviews only as positive or negative, 55% of 49 reviews are positive, with an average rating of 5.60.
-On Metacritic, the film has a weighted average score of 49 out of 100, based on 11 critics, indicating "mixed or average reviews".
-Randy Myers in his review for the San Jose Mercury News said it is "a glossy and classy melodrama that soars with passion and is elevated by strong production values, heartfelt performances and a story arc that journeys to unexpected destinations".
-In the Daily Mirror (UK), Lewis Knight said that it "is not a revolutionary Queer romance by any means but it is a glossy love story with conviction and genuine historical tragedy."

-In less favorable reviews, Ed Gonzalez wrote for Slant Magazine that the movie is suffocated by "clichés and then there are only clichés".
-Mark Keizer of The A.V.
-Club gave the movie a "C", praising the lead actors' chemistry and beauty but found its melodramatic screenplay does the film "no favor".